ManasAnand/ManasAnand/README.md

-- 👋 Hi, I’m @ManasAnand, a junior @UIUC studying CS + Mathematics.
+- 👋 Hi, I’m Manas Anand, a junior at UIUC studying CS + Mathematics.
 I will be interning at BlackEdge Capital Summer 2023 as a Quant Developer, and I've previously interned at
     JPMorgan Chase & Co, and AbbVie Inc as a software engineer.
 - 👀 I’m interested in low-latency algorithmic trading systems, algorithms, and discrete mathematics
 - 🌱 I’m currently learning advanced algorithms, database systems, combinatorics.